Skip to main content Skip to navigation

 In previous incarnations:

-I have held academic positions at the LSE, Edinburgh University, Utrecht Univeristy (where I also held a five-year "Mathematics in Focus" research fellowship), Heriot-Watt University and the University of Bath as well as spending time as a visiting professor at ETH Zürich, Université Libre de Bruxelles and CIMAT, Mexico.
-Whilst at Bath I built up Prob-L@B over a period of 15 or more years.
+I have held academic positions at the LSE, Edinburgh University, Utrecht Univeristy (where I also held a Dutch five-year "Mathematics in Focus" research fellowship), Heriot-Watt University and the University of Bath as well as spending time as a visiting professor at ETH Zürich, Université Libre de Bruxelles and CIMAT, Mexico.
+Whilst at Bath I led Prob-L@B over a period of 15 or more years.
 For 9 years and two funding sessions I was PI and co-director of the EPSRC CDT SAMBa at Bath, as well as director for the Institute of Mathematical Innovation, also in Bath.
+Between 2018 and 2023 I held a Royal Society Wolfson Merit Award.
 Together with Leif Döring, I initiated the One World Seminar project during the global lockdown of 2020.
+You can read more from my Bio.